prathameshdeshpande7/SamKnows_Test/README.md

 - Use run.sh script to configure the number of requests, URL to send HTTP request to, pass headers to the request and set the request type.
-Then run ./run.sh to start of the tests.
+Then run ./run.sh to start the tests.
 See the sample_output.txt file for reference.

 On MacOSX